sweet-delights/hybrid-platforms-conductor/README.md

 To enable debugging logs during tests run, set the environment variable `TEST_DEBUG` to `1`: `TEST_DEBUG=1 bundle exec rspec -e "HybridPlatformsConductor::Deployer checking the docker images provisioning"`

+Some tests depend on Docker which should be installed separately if those tests are required to pass.

 ## License

 BSD license (details in the [LICENSE.md file](LICENSE.md)).